euwbah/musescore-xen-tuner/README.md

   // Voice 3&4 empty
   [],
   []
-}
+]
 ```

 Within a single chord, the notes are listed in no particular order.
-(The line mapping from `BarState` is removed)

 The rationale for sorting right-to-left is so that we ensure that the index of the second grace chord of voice 1 equals the index of the first grace chord of voice 2.